zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 Jumpstart ArcBox is a project that provides an easy to deploy sandbox for all things Azure Arc.
 ArcBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with all available Azure Arc technology with nothing more than an available Azure subscription.

-Azure Arc capabilities available in ArcBox include:
+## Azure Arc capabilities available in ArcBox

 ### Azure Arc enabled Servers